Warriors' Stephen Curry sitting out Game 1 against Pelicans - WDEF

 |

 Coach Steve Kerr made the announcement during his pregame news conference Saturday night.
-Kerr says it’s “very likely” the two-time MVP will play in Game 2 of the best-of-seven series Tuesday night at Oracle Arena.
+Kerr called it “very likely” the two-time MVP would play in Game 2 of the best-of-seven series Tuesday night at Oracle Arena.

+“Just made the decision based on giving him the extra few days and the fact he only scrimmaged yesterday,” Kerr said.
+“You’ve been out five weeks and we’re playing in the playoffs, I don’t think one scrimmage is enough, even though he feels great, he wants to play and pleaded his case.
+But we’re going to sit him tonight and very likely he’ll play Game 2.”

+As usual, Curry insisted he “feels great and he’s ready to go,” said Kerr, who is encouraged Curry feels so good.

 Curry was injured March 23 on the same night he returned from a six-game absence with a hurt right ankle.